-- ✓ We ensure the accuracy of any personal data created by the App. - ✓ We have appropriate processes in place to check the accuracy of the data collected by the app, and we record the source of that data. - ✓ We have appropriate information in place to ensure app users understand the terms and conditions of the app, and for using the app and their mobile phones responsibly and effectively.
+- ✓ We ensure the accuracy of any personal data created by the App. - ✓ We have appropriate processes in place to check the accuracy of the data collected by the contact tracing function of the app, and we record the source of that data. - ✓ We have appropriate information in place to ensure app users understand the terms and conditions of the app, and for using the app and their mobile phones responsibly and effectively.
 The ENS will record the fact the phone has been in close proximity with other app users, regardless who is carrying the phone at that time.
-This is factual data. - ✓ The app doesn't store personal identifiable data, therefore, there will not be a requirement to keep data up to date, however, we have a process in place to identify when mobile numbers provided by the CMS need to be updated by the CMS. - ✓ We keep records that identify SMS jobs that used invalid or incorrect mobile numbers. - ✓ We comply with the individual's right to rectification and carefully consider any challenges to the accuracy of the personal data.
-Refer to Section 7.2 Data Protection rights. - ✓ We have processes in place to periodically review the quality of the data (mobile numbers) sourced by the National Contact Tracing Centre (CMS).
+This is factual data. - ✓ The contact tracing function of the app doesn't store personal identifiable data, therefore, there will not be a requirement to keep data up to date, however, we have a process in place to identify when mobile numbers provided by the CMS need to be updated by the CMS. - ✓ If you need a Self-Isolation Certificate, the app temporarily collects the minimum data required to produce the certificate and send it to your recipient(s) and then deletes all personal data once the certificate is sent by email (typically within a couple of hours).
+We ask that you enter all email addresses correctly.

+- ✓ We keep records that identify SMS jobs that used invalid or incorrect mobile numbers. - ✓ We comply with the individual's right to rectification and carefully consider any challenges to the accuracy of the personal data.
+Refer to Section 7.2 Data Protection rights. - ✓ We have processes in place to periodically review the quality of the data (e.g. mobile numbers) sourced by the National Contact Tracing Centre (CMS).
 There is a reconciliation process to monitor that SMS have successfully reached the App User.
-In the event of high volumes of SMS errors being returned by the Gov.UK Notify service, this will be addressed jointly with the National Contact Tracing Centre. - ✓ We have a strong communications campaign to ensure the public understand the importance of using their mobile phones and the App

-- responsibly and effectively in order to maximise the benefit for themselves and others. - ✓ We have had weekly meetings with the Information Commissioner's Office and we have discussed this issue.
-We are satisfied we are applying all reasonable measure to minimize the impact; we also work closely with the National Contact Tracing Center to ensure the source of data has the highest feasible quality
+In the event of high volumes of SMS errors being returned by the Gov.UK Notify service, this will be addressed jointly with the National Contact Tracing Centre. - ✓ We have a strong communications campaign to ensure the public understand the importance of using their mobile phones and the App responsibly and effectively in order to maximise the benefit for themselves and others. - ✓ We have had weekly meetings with the Information Commissioner's Office and we have discussed this issue.
+We are satisfied we are applying all reasonable measure to minimize the impact; we also work closely with the National Contact Tracing Centre to ensure the source of data has the highest feasible quality - ✓ We have ensured that when a full Scottish postcode is entered, and the person requests that their self-isolation certificate is sent to their Local Authority, the app can work out the correct Scottish Local Authority for that postcode area. - ✓ We have worked closely with Scottish Local Authorities to ensure we have an accurate Local Authority email address to send the selfisolation certificate to - should the person requesting the certificate want us to send it to their Local Authority - so the right Local Authority receives the certificate